 |Ranking score and category|

 Connecticut College is a private institution that was founded in 1911.
-It has a total undergraduate enrollment of 1,896, its setting is city, and the campus size is 750 acres.
+It has a total undergraduate enrollment of 1,926, its setting is urban, and the campus size is 750 acres.
 It utilizes a semester-based academic calendar.
-Connecticut College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 41.
-Its tuition and fees are $44,890 (2012-13).
+Connecticut College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 45.
+Its tuition and fees are $46,085 (2013-14).

-The Connecticut College campus, overlooking Long Island Sound, is situated in an ideal part of the state for roadtrips.
+The Connecticut College campus, overlooking Long Island Sound, is situated in an ideal part of the state for road trips.
 It’s a 15-minute drive to the Mystic Seaport, the largest maritime museum in the country.
-Hartford, and Providence, R.I. are both an hour’s drive away; Boston is two hours away and New York is a three-hour car trip.
-Notable alumni of Connecticut College include Tim Armstrong, chair and CEO of AOL; Jay Lauf, publisher of The Atlantic magazine; and Kimberly Williams, CEO of NFL Network.
+Hartford, and Providence, R.I., are both an hour’s drive away; Boston is two hours away; and New York is a three-hour car trip.
+Notable alumni of Connecticut College include Tim Armstrong, chair and CEO of AOL; Jay Lauf, publisher of The Atlantic magazine; and Kimberly Williams, chief financial officer of Core Media Group Inc.

 |School mission and unique qualities (as provided by the school):|

-Situated on the coast of southern New England, Connecticut College is a highly selective private liberal arts college with about 1,900 students from all across the country and throughout the world.
+Located on the coast of southern New England, Connecticut College is a highly selective private liberal arts college with about 1,900 students from across the country and throughout the world.
 On the college's 750-acre arboretum campus overlooking Long Island Sound, students and faculty create a vibrant social, cultural and intellectual community enriched by diverse perspectives.
-The college, founded in 1911, is known for its unique combination of interdisciplinary studies, international programs, funded internships, student-faculty research and service learning.
+The college, founded in 1911, is known for its unique combination of interdisciplinary certificate programs, international programs, funded internships, student-faculty research and service learning.

 |School type||private, coed college|